This article was last reviewed on

 Cytomegalovirus (CMV) testing is requested to determine whether someone is currently, or has recently been, infected with CMV.
 It may also sometimes be used to determine whether someone has ever been exposed to CMV.
 Testing for CMV involves either a measurement of CMV antibodies (immune proteins created in response to CMV exposure) or by the detection of the virus itself.
 The virus is detected during an active infection by detecting the genetic material of the virus (its DNA).

 In the United Kingdom, as many as 50% to 85% of adults have been infected with CMV.
-Most people are infected as children or young adults and do not experience any significant symptoms or health problems, but the most common symptoms are fever, tiredness and jaundice.
+Most people are infected as children or young adults and do not experience any significant symptoms or health problems, but the most common symptoms are fever, tiredness, sweats and jaundice.
 CMV is found in many body fluids during an active infection, including saliva, urine, blood, breast milk, semen, cervical secretions, and cerebrospinal fluid.
 It is easily transmitted to others through sexual contact and sharing saliva or by contact with infected objects, such as nappies or toys.
 After the initial “primary” infection has resolved, CMV becomes dormant or latent - like other members of the herpes family.
 Cytomegalovirus remains in a patient for the rest of their life without causing any symptoms, unless the virus reactivates when a patient’s immune system is compromised.

 CMV can cause problems in three areas: